eric-hermosis/learning-dynamics/index.md

 The theory is constructed based on the axiomatic thermodynamic framework proposed by Callen [@callen_thermo].
 Assuming a quasi-static regime, symplectic geometry is used to describe the geometry of the model’s phase space [@cannas_symph], and a Hamiltonian formalism [@arnold_mechanics] is employed to derive the model’s equations of evolution.

 Finally, we utilize these equations to re-derive established optimization algorithms, thereby validating the theory and offering a physical grounding for the learning process.
-This shows that algorithms like momentum-based Stochastic Gradient Descent [@bishop_dl] or regularization techniques like Weight Decay [@krogh_weight_decay], emerge naturally as consequences of the proposed equations of learning.
+This shows that algorithms like momentum-based Stochastic Gradient Descent [@bishop_dl] or regularization techniques like Weight Decay [@krogh_weight_decay] emerge naturally as consequences of the proposed equations of learning.

 ## Model